tshutshut/afandura/worldBuilding/redPilgrims/ixoria_wb_red_pilgrims_red_line_site01_open_hollow.md

 A pilgrim who reaches the Oath has reached the furthest point of the First Wound that the rite permits.
 From there, the journey turns upward.

-The pilgrim returns to the Halo, where their possessions are returned and the red robes are removed.
-The descent is complete, but the pilgrimage is not.
-The Line continues beyond the Open Hollow.
+The pilgrim returns to the Halo, though their possessions are not returned.
+They can now move on to the second site.